 But domestic tourists have already begun to experience this trek in recent times and gaining popularity among adventure enthusiasts gradually.
 Due to its less popularity, there were no single tea houses or hotels along the way.
 All those trekkers who've been there have camped on their own.

-However, monitoring the recent flow of tourists in the area, the locals are now running a normal tent hotel business at every point to make our journey comfortable.
+However, monitoring the recent flow of tourists in the area, the locals are now running a normal tent hotel business at every point to make our journey comfortable, and it's been just two months.
 With this simple initiation of the locals, they've made this trek even more convenient than it was before.

 North Annapurna Base Camp Trekking Itinerary: Its Importance